 Just as with your own insurance, you will have to pay a monthly premium to keep the pet insurance coverage.
 The premium rate depends on the level of coverage you choose, and runs the gambit from dirt cheap to downright expensive.

-To provide you with a better idea of the ranges of premiums for each type of coverage, I requested a quote from three pet insurance providers – ASPCA, ShelterCare and PetFirst Healthcare.
+To provide you with a better idea of the ranges of premiums for each type of coverage, I requested a quote from three pet insurance providers – ASPCA, ShelterCare and PetFirst.
 I used a two-year old, healthy, Beagle breed dog as a the “control” for the example.

 1. Basic Emergency Coverage: